gdmarmerola/gdmarmerola.github.io/_posts/2018-05-05-forest-embeddings.md

 ![]({{ "assets/img/forest_embeddings/emdeddings-img-2.png" | absolute_url }})

-The red dot is our "pivot", such that we show the similarity of all the points in the plot to the pivot in shades of gray, black being to most similar.
+The red dot is our "pivot", such that we show the similarity of all the points in the plot to the pivot in shades of gray, black being the most similar.
 Each plot shows the similarities produced by one of the three methods we chose to explore.
 Similarities by the RF are pretty much binary: points in the same cluster have 100% similarity to one another as opposed to points in different clusters which have zero similarity.
 ET and RTE seem to produce "softer" similarities, such that the pivot has at least some similarity with points in the other cluster.

 Finally, let us check the t-SNE plot for our methods.
 In the upper-left corner, we have the actual data distribution, our ground-truth.
 The other plots show t-SNE reconstructions from the dissimilarity matrices produced by methods under trial.